CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step6.rst

 ----

 **Description of output and results**

-You should now be ready to run the |NEON Python API tutorial|

 Note, there are pre-completed ``.ipynb`` notebooks in the ``/tutorials`` folder which you added to the Instance when it was created.
 These should be in the working directory under the ``/NEON_workshop`` directory.
 You can use these for guidance, particularly if you fall behind.